podio/podio-rb/README.md

 ### Web Server Flow

 The default OAuth flow to be used when you authenticate Podio users from your web application.
+See the `sinatra.rb` in the examples folder.

+    # Redirect the user to the authorize url
+    Podio.client.authorize_url(:redirect_uri => redirect_uri)

+    # In the callback you get the authorization_code
+    # wich you use to get the access token
-    Podio.client.authenticate_with_auth_code('AUTHORIZATION_CODE', redirect_uri)
+    Podio.client.authenticate_with_auth_code(params[:code], redirect_uri)

 ### Username and Password Flow